yusufyusie/blog_app/README.md

 In order to run this project you need:

+- Mac or PC
 - Code Editor (Vs Code)
 - Terminal
+- Install [ruby 3.2.2](https://www.ruby-lang.org/en/documentation/installation/) on your computer

-- Install ruby on your computer
+- Install [rails](https://www.tutorialspoint.com/ruby-on-rails/rails-installation.htm#) on your computer

-- Install rails on your computer
+- Install [postgreSQL](https://www.postgresql.org/download/) on your computer

 Install the dependencies:
 > gem install